alex-karpenko/git-events-runner/ROADMAP.md

 ## In work

-- chart: update to specify container registry and use docker.io by default
+- fix/trigger: round last run time in status to avoid kube api overloading
 - refactor: improve logging, make it more formal and short, with just relevant info only
 - doc: make documentation site versioned.
+- chart: update to specify container registry and use docker.io by default

 ## Next release

-- gitrepo: extend file sensor to use globs instead of single file
 - controller: tracing
 - controller: metrics